What is the Average Settlement for a Drunk Driving Accident in California?

 Is There an Average Settlement For Drunk Driving Accidents?

-However, there are certain factors that are critical in determining a drunk driver's settlement amount.
-Needless to say estimating the average settlement for a drunk driving accident in California is generic and every drunk driving accident settlement is different based on the circumstances.
+Needless to say, estimating the average settlement for a drunk driving accident in California is generic and every drunk driving accident settlement is different based on the circumstances.

 Important Factors Affecting Drunk Driver Settlement Amounts

 While there are many factors that will affect the final amount of a drunk driver settlement, the most critical factors are the extent and type of damages, and comparative fault or negligence.

 As with most states, in California, damages are split into economic and non-economic damages.